 Binding Financial Agreement.

-parties and their respective lawyers are happy with the terms of
+When both parties and their respective lawyers are happy with the

-agreement and the lawyers sign a statement that the advice has been
+their lawyer.
+The lawyers then sign a statement that the advice has

 The main difference between this and a Consent Order is that a